DyXel/Multirole/README.md

     cd build
     ninja

-You can (and should) take a look at the github workflow file(s) to ease this process.
+You can (and should) take a look at the github workflow file to ease this process.
 You can also use the Dockerfile, which should handle everything related to building for you.

 ## Configuring and Running